One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 All the PDF files that you want to merge should be preliminarily uploaded to Salesforce.

-This Action is slightly different.
-As you could've noticed, this one is not on the list of available Actions.
+You won't find the Action in the list of available actions on a Document Solution.
 You can call it from the Flow or by inserting it with the code via the Developer Console.